Fidelio Tata, PhD⎢Embedded MiCA CASP CPD & Competence Frameworks

 • Preparing post‑training competency reports summarizing outcomes, compliance mapping, and recommended next steps

 Continuing Professional Development (CPD) is essential for Crypto-Asset Service Providers (CASPs) under MiCA, ensuring staff maintain up-to-date knowledge of crypto-assets, services, and regulatory requirements.
-My MiCA CPD training helps CASPs meet ESMA guidelines, combining role-based modules with audit-ready documentation.
+My embedded CASP competence programmes help firms establish, maintain and evidence internal knowledge and competence capabilities under MiCA, combining role-based learning, management involvement and audit-ready documentation.

 The training is designed to reflect both ESMA and relevant national competent authority expectations on staff competence and ongoing education.
 Participants build the capabilities needed for MiCA‑compliant initial qualification and annual CPD, supported by audit‑ready documentation and clearly evidenced learning outcomes.